FXinnovation/fx-python-migration-factory-scripts/README.md

 * `MF_WINDOWS_USERNAME`: The Windows username to connect to source host
 * `MF_WINDOWS_PASSWORD`: The Windows password to connect to source host

-You can also use the command `source mf_setup_environment` to set all those environment variable
+You can also use the command `source mf_setup_environment` to set all these environment variables

 ## NOTE